linuskjk/CableProbe/README.md

 5. Close the enclosure

-To the reviewer: if you are wondering about the 3D models of the USB-C modules on the PCB, I unfortunately couldn't find any suitable 3D models for them and was advised to leave them as they are.
+To the reviewer: I cant resubmit this anymore so if you reject it I have some serious problems.
+I already booked my flights and bought a laptop just for the event.
+I am going homeless if I cant go.
+But IF there is a problem with my project, can you just not reject it but tell me what to do and after it is done you can approve it.
+PLEASE. and also if you are wondering about the 3D models of the USB-C modules on the PCB, I unfortunately couldn't find any suitable 3D models for them and was advised to leave them as they are.

 Everything is designed to fit snugly without additional hardware.